crmauceri/SUNRGBD_COCO/README.md

 	"id": int, 		# 0 is unknown, 1-37 correspond to seg37list, >37 contain rest of seglistall.csv labels
-	"name": str, 		# cleaned name from seglistall.csv "supercategory": str, 	# seg37list category if it exists "seglist_all_name": str,	# Not part of COCO annotation, un-cleaned name from seglistall "seglist_all_id": int	# Not part of COCO annotation, index in seglistall }]
+	"name": str, 		# cleaned name from seglistall.csv "supercategory": str, 	# seg37list category if it exists "seglist_all_name": list(str),	# Not part of COCO annotation, all un-cleaned names from seglistall which correspond to this entry
+	"seglist_all_id": list(int)	# Not part of COCO annotation, all index in seglistall which correspond to this entry }]
 ```